 In the workplace, organisations are required to manage hazards and risks by putting the appropriate control measures in place.
 Legally, under WHS Regulations, "risks must be controlled by eliminating them so far as reasonably practicable, or if this is not possible, reducing the risks that remain so far as reasonably practicable" (Source: WorkSafe Australia).
 This means that health and safety managers, or anyone who is responsible for making sure a business is in compliance with these regulations, must determine what is reasonably practicable to protect people from harm.

-Before arriving at this step, hazards should have already been identified followed by conducting risk assessments as needed, so there will be a clear understanding of what hazards exist as well as the potential severity of the harm they could inflict.
+Before implementing control measures, hazards should have already been identified followed by conducting risk assessments as needed, so there will be a clear understanding of what hazards exist as well as the potential severity of the harm they could inflict.
 This knowledge will be vital when determining what controls are most reasonable and most effective.

 Here are 3 questions that will help you determine the best course of action:

 What hazards and risks need to be prioritised or controlled in a timely manner?When assessing risks in your workplace, you will have determined the likelihood of a hazard or risk occurring and the level of harm that could be inflicted.
 Knowing these two factors will help you determine what hazards or risks need to be controlled immediately as well as how effective a control measure needs to be.
 For example, a hazard that is certain to occur and could impose severe harm should be controlled immediately and, if possible, eliminated.
 This is where the next consideration comes in.

 What are the options for control?Where possible, you should always try to remove or eliminate a potential hazard or risk from the workplace.
 This could mean using a different process or changing the way something is done.
 For instance, you could use cordless or battery operated equipment instead of using extension leads or equipment with cords, which would eliminate the potential for trip hazards.